zeek/package-manager/doc/quickstart.rst

   @load packages

-If you prefer to manually pick the package scripts to load you may instead add lines like :samp:`@load {<package_name>}`, where :samp:`{<package_name>}` is the :ref:`shorthand name <package-shorthand-name>` of the desired package.
+If you prefer to manually pick the package scripts to load, you may instead add lines like :samp:`@load {<package_name>}`, where :samp:`{<package_name>}` is the :ref:`shorthand name <package-shorthand-name>` of the desired package.

+If you want to further customize your configuration, see the `Advanced Configuration`_ section and also  check :ref:`here <bro-pkg-config-file>` for a full explanation of config file options.
+Otherwise you're ready to use :ref:`bro-pkg <bro-pkg>`.

 Advanced Configuration
 ----------------------